survos/survos-documentation-orig/modules/survey-types/single_image.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _web_interview_type:
+..  _single_image_type:

-Interview Surveys
+Create Image Surveys
 =======================================
-Web-based, conducted by intake coordinator, no participant login required
+Image plus metadata

 Basic Workflow
 -------------------------
-* Configure a Interview Survey
+* Configure a Create Image Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate